scaljeri/e2e-testing-in-action/README.md

 ### Known issues

-   * With `--selenium-standalone` Safari and Firefox don't work
+   * Firefox doesn't work with the selenium standalone server